 During 2019, the University of Worcester undertook a web accessibility project so that it could meet the required EU standards and legislation.
 They needed a solution that would enable them to identify issues with accessibility and web content.
 As their development work was outsourced, they also needed to share this information efficiently with their external partners.

 “Identifying accessibility issues was difficult before using Silktide”, said Jack Yuille, Digital Channels Manager.
 “We didn’t use a specific tool.
 We were cobbling it together from a few different tools, including some built into our previous, unsupported CMS, and a free broken link checker.
 But that was it.”

 “This resulted in a lot of manual work and checking of the site.
 It was just too time-intensive and this was a real challenge because the website has been growing rapidly, certainly over the last five years.”

 “We also struggled with identifying and fixing accessibility issues on our mobile site.”.
 Mobile accessibility was the main requirement, along with changes in WCAG 2.1 compared to the older WCAG 2.0 standards.

 Aside from accessibility, the growth of the site meant that there was a lot more content to check.
 “We didn’t even have a spelling and grammar checker”, said Jack, “and we had no way to identify problems we didn’t know about.”

-“Outside of our immediate team, there were also staff members from our Library, Careers and Student services departments who had to get up to speed quickly with quality and accessibility requirements.”
+“Outside of our immediate team, there were also staff members from our Library, Careers and Student services departments who had to get up to speed quickly with content optimization and accessibility requirements.”